MrAlexSee/InterviewTopics/README.md

 * [KISS](https://en.wikipedia.org/wiki/KISS_principle): keep it simple, stupid.

+* [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter): principle of least knowledge, each unit should have knowledge only about closely related units (advocates loose coupling).

 * [Lint](https://en.wikipedia.org/wiki/Lint_(software)): tools which analyze source code in order to find bugs, errors, and suspicious constructs.
 There exits many linters for various languages and platforms.
 Examples: `Cppcheck` for C++, `pylint` for Python.

 * [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method): project planning: must have, should have, could have, won't have.